material-components/material-components-android/docs/components/FloatingActionButton.md

 `app:fabSize` will be ignored, unless the custom size is cleared via the `clearCustomSize` method.

-## Types
+### Types

 There are three types of FABS: 1\.
 [Regular FABs](#regular-fabs), 2\.
 [Mini FABs](#mini-fabs), 3\.
 [Extended FABs](#extended-fabs)

 ![FAB types](assets/fabs/FAB_types.png)

-## FABs
+## Regular FABs

-Floating action buttons come in a default and mini size.
+Regular FABs are FABs that are not expanded and are a regular size.

 API and source code: